Dorsey Schroeder

-Dorsey Schroeder (born February 5, 1953) is an American race car driver.
+Dorsey Alan Schroeder (born February 5, 1953) is an American race car driver.
 Since August 2015, he has served as Race Director for the Pirelli World Challenge series and since 2018 Race Director for the Trans Am Series presented by Pirelli SCCA Pro Racing.
 Over the course of his career in Sports car racing, he has won 40 professional races in 242 starts, including seventeen Trans-Am series wins.
-He also oversees the competition on-track at SVRA events and enjoys racing vintage cars.
+He also oversees the competition on-track at HSR events and enjoys racing vintage cars.

 Early life

 As the son of a car dealer, Schroeder grew up around automobiles and received his first (wrecked) car from his father at the age of fourteen, and was expected to do his own repairs over the next two years.

 Racing career

-In 1971, at the age of 19, he became the first person under the age of 21 to be issued an SCCA National competition license.
+In 1971, at the age of nineteen, he became the first person under the age of 21 to be issued an SCCA National competition license.

-Dorsey was a successful sports car driver throughout the 1990s in the Trans-Am series, winning the championship with Roush Racing as a rookie in the 1989 Trans-Am Series with six wins.
+Schroeder was a successful sports car driver throughout the 1990s in the Trans-Am series, winning the championship with Roush Racing as a rookie in the 1989 Trans-Am Series with six wins.
 In 1990, he was named IMSA GT Championship GTO class champion with three wins.
 Between 1998 and 2002, he also competed in Grand-Am and American Le Mans series events, recording a win at Mid-Ohio in 1998 for Dyson Racing.
 In recent years, Schroeder has competed in IMSA WeatherTech SportsCar Championship races at Daytona and Sebring in the Prototype class.